riteshpatel1884/20-Days-20-JS-Projects/Day 7/README.md

+📅 Day 7 – GitHub Profile Viewer
 🧾 GitHub Profile Viewer

-A JavaScript-based GitHub Profile Viewer that allows users to search for any GitHub username and instantly view profile details using the GitHub public API.
+A JavaScript-based GitHub Profile Viewer that allows users to search GitHub usernames and view profile details in real time using the GitHub public API.

 🚀 Live Demo